 Le Blow is a UK lifestyle and wellbeing blog covering the things women in their late twenties/early thirties REALLY care about.

-Natalie Wall created Le Blow in 2011 as an online platform for some of her favourite female writers from all walks of the web, most of whom she’d never met IRL but merely exchanged tweets with.
-A pioneering concept at the time, Le Blow’s team of witty wonder women was doing 90s throwbacks and listicles waaaaay before Buzzfeed and producing sassy female-focused content when the The Debrief was but a de-ream.
+Natalie Wall created Le Blow in 2011 as an online platform for some of her favourite female writers from all walks of the web, most of whom she’d never met IRL, merely exchanged tweets with.
+A pioneering concept at the time, Le Blow’s team of witty wonder women were doing 90s throwbacks and listicles waaaaay before Buzzfeed and producing sassy female-focused content when the The Debrief was but a de-ream.

 Today, in keeping with Natalie’s own digital forecast for 2015, Le Blow has developed into a more grown-up, personal site, reflecting her ever-evolving tastes.
 Wanting yet failing to find a UK-based wellbeing and lifestyle site without all the preachy stuff/presuming you’re a full-time health freak, Natalie now focuses on writing about the things that matter to her: a 30-something trying to balance working in the ‘always on’ world of digital while attempting to live a simpler, happier life, and dealing with the fact she now seems to be more interested in buying spiralisers than going out and getting shit-faced.
 As such, you’ll find content about mindfulness and wellbeing, as well as travel, tech, music and of course, the occasional list.

 I’m, oh shit – must keep writing in ‘third person wanker’ tense.
 Natalie is an experienced digital journalist and currently looks after social media for Etsy UK.
 Formerly Digital Fashion Editor at Cosmopolitan and Social Media Manager at ASOS, Natalie has spent nearly 15 years (faaaackin’ hell!) working in the weird world of fashion and digital, and knows all too well that these fast-paced industries can get to you if you let ’em (the swines!).
 See her LinkedIn profile here if you like that sort of thing.